UKHO/docs/software-engineering/strategy/software-engineering-ai-strategy.md

 - **GitHub Copilot adoption program:**
   - Licences have been provisioned for the majority of engineers; continue onboarding remaining staff as needed.
-  - Establish a set of usage guidelines and best practices for Copilot (see Annex D).
+  - Establish a set of usage guidelines and best practices for Copilot.
   - Maintain and grow a Copilot champions network to support peer-to-peer learning and share patterns.

 Implementation notes: